icingmoon/icingmoon.github.io/_posts/2025-03-27-Notes-on-Formal-Language-and-Generic-Proof-Representations.md

 ## Formal Language and Proof

 Before diving into zero-knowledge proofs, it is essential to formally deconstruct the core meaning of the term "proof."
 In traditional mathematical proofs, the process involves starting from a set of axioms and applying rigorous logical deductions to reach the desired conclusion.
-However, the setting of zero-knowledge proofs differs from the proof of mathematical theorems in cryptography which typically involves statements such as "claim A is true" or the knowledge of a secret string that belongs to a formal language.
+However, the setting of zero-knowledge proofs in cryptography differs from the proof of mathematical theorems, which typically involves statements such as "claim A is true" or the knowledge of a secret string that belongs to a formal language.

 ### Formal Language